How to Color Beautiful Faces

 Warm/Neutral/Cool Undertones

-2. Do your veins look green?
-Then you have warm undertones – peach, yellow, and gold.
+Do your veins look green?
+Then you have warm undertones, such as peach, yellow, and gold.

-3. Can’t tell what color or there is a mix of both?
+Can’t tell what color or if there is a mix of both?
 Then you have neutral undertones.

 Got it?
-Let’s open Karen’s skin tone charts in a new window so you can look back and forth easier.
+Let’s open Karen’s skin tone charts in a new window so you can look back and forth more easily.
 Click this link to open the Skin Tone Charts in a new tab.

 The first three columns are cool colors, the second three are neutral, and the third set is warm.
-So you will want to pick a lighter and darker shade from the same tone as the foundation pencil you choose.
-How much lighter and darker can change depending on how dramatic you want the picture to b,e but make sure that it is noticeable.
+You will want to select a lighter and darker shade from the same tone as the foundation pencil you choose.
+How much lighter and darker it can change depending on how dramatic you want the picture to be, but make sure that it is noticeable.

 Remember the three pictures at the top of the page?
 Can you identify their tone?